r57zone/Half-Life-Alyx-novr/README.md

 "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
 "}" | Moving the left controller down, in the movement mode of the left controller (right mouse button) | Move the left controller down in height
-Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - part 5: North Star), reset after use | Rotation of both controllers
+Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - Сhapter 5: North Star), reset after use | Rotation of both controllers
 "Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller

 ## Walkthrough difficulties
-• **Part 5: North star (power off)**
+• **Chapter 5: North star (power off)**

 First you need to use rotation ("U", "J", "H", "K"), then reset ("Y"), then raise the lever (left and right mouse button + look up or Insert and Home) and lock the controller ("'").